 Exactly how you do this is entirely up to you.

-You can find out more about what I do on my drum lessons for adults page.
+You find out more about the course on our common drum beats page.

 Is it hard to learn drums to a professional level?

 Some of you might be thinking a bit further ahead and wondering: